Walden Pond: History

 The writer, transcendentalist, and philosopher Henry David Thoreau lived on the northern shore of the pond for two years from the summer of 1845.
 Thoreau was inspired by former enslaved woman Zilpah White, who lived in a one-room house on the common land that bordered Walden Road and made a living spinning flax into linen fibers.
-White's ability to provide for herself at a time when few if any other Concord women lived alone was a great accomplishment.
+White's ability to provide for herself at a time when few if any other Concord women lived alone was a singular accomplishment.

 Thoreau's account of his experience at the pond was recorded in Walden; or, Life in the Woods, and made the pond famous.
 The land at that end was owned by Thoreau's friend and mentor, Ralph Waldo Emerson, who let Thoreau use it for his experiment.
-Thoreau's writing is credited with encouraging a respect for Nature.
+Walden Pond was in a neglected, heavily used and even socially dangerous area just outside the town, where African American slaves had frequently lived and atrocities against them had been committed; the earth there had been mined, the town dump was eventually located across from it, and it was full of marks from mining hauls, and pottery and charcoal making.
+Thus, according to Austin Meredith, Thoreau's writing can be credited not only with encouraging a general respect for Nature, but with inspiring special care for and reclamation of land that has in history been abused or exploited.
 The Concord Museum contains the bed, chair, and desk from Thoreau's cabin.